top of page

 "After 3 sessions can you notice some improvement in your function and/or symptoms, and/or, can you clearly see a plan for how the trainer will get you to your goal/s?"

-Here are a few other questions that will help you to identify a fitness and health professional who is customer-focused and functionally-minded.
+Here are a few other questions that will help you identify a fitness and health professional who is customer-focused and functionally minded.

 1. Do you have regular health and fitness appraisals to track progress towards your goal/s?